What’s New in 2026

 Revel in Wine-Centric Amenities at a New Hotel in Woodinville

-Wine enthusiasts will soon have a new place to unwind at The Somm Hotel and Spa, a luxury Marriott Autograph Collection Hotel in Woodinville (a noted wine region 30 minutes from Seattle by car).
-Amenities include a full-service spa, onsite dining, and unique wine blending experiences.
-The Somm Hotel and Spa is anticipated to open in 2025. www.TheSomm.com
+Wine enthusiasts now have a new place to unwind at The Somm Hotel and Spa, a luxury Marriott Autograph Collection Hotel in Woodinville (a noted wine region 30 minutes from Seattle by car).
+Amenities include a full-service spa, onsite farm-to-table dining, a rooftop bar, and unique wine blending experiences. www.TheSomm.com

-Under Canvas Opening New Property in the Columbia River Gorge
+Under Canvas Opens New Property in the Columbia River Gorge

 New Sustainable Glamping Experience Near Olympic National Park